 Further information about where tweets originate from, which will be extremely valuable in assessing how representative the data are of the whole Leeds population, can be found by examining the geodemographic profiles of the areas that the tweets are located in.
-The output area classification (OAC: Vickers and Rees, 2007) is a demographic classification based on the 2001 UK census.
-The classification organises each output area (the smallest geographic boundary at which census data are released) into a number of distinct categories.
-To assess which OAC groups have the largest number of tweets, Table 1 provides analysis of tweets for seven high level OAC groups.
+The output area classification (OAC: Vickers and Rees, 2007) is a public domain classification using 2001 census data.
+The classification uses 41 separate census variables to partition the population into distinct socio-economic groups.
+Its most detailed level identifies 52 distinct sub-groups which in turn nest into 21 groups and 7 super-groups.
+To assess which groups have the largest number of tweets, Table 1 provides analysis of the number of tweets in each of the seven super-groups.
 The ratio of tweet proportions to OAC group proportions is indexed so that OAC groups with index values above 100 have more tweets than would be expected if tweets were distributed evenly across the whole city and those with an index under 100 have fewer tweets than would be expected.